Helm Chart Configuration & Dependencies

 helm repo update

-as needed.
-Set the storage class to the one created above (e.g., nfs-client
+Replace <namespace> and <release-name> as needed.
+Set the storage class to your RWX-capable storage class:

 helm upgrade --install <release-name> exivity/exivity \